Hunter College: Founding

-Hunter College has its origins in the 19th-century movement for normal school training which swept across the United States.
-Hunter descends from the Female Normal and High School, established in New York City in 1870.
-It was founded by Thomas Hunter, an exile from Ireland because of his nationalist beliefs.
+Hunter College originates from the 19th-century movement for normal school training for teachers which swept across the United States.
+Hunter descends from the Female Normal and High School, a women's college established in New York City in 1870.
+It was founded by Thomas Hunter from Ardglass in County Down, Ireland, who was an exile over his nationalist beliefs.
+The Normal School was one of several institutions occupying a site that the New York City government had reserved for "institutions serving a public purpose".
 Hunter was president of the school during the first 37 years.
-It was originally a women's college for training teachers.
-The school, which was housed in an armory and saddle store at Broadway and East Fourth Street in Manhattan, was open to all qualified women, irrespective of race, religion or ethnic background.
-At the time most women's colleges had racial or ethno-religious admissions criteria.
+The school was housed in an armory and saddle store at Broadway and East Fourth Street in Manhattan, was open to all qualified women, irrespective of race, religion or ethnic background, an exception in its day.

 Created by the New York State Legislature, Hunter was deemed the only approved institution for those seeking to teach in New York City.
 The school incorporated an elementary and high school for gifted children, where students practiced teaching.
 In 1887, a kindergarten was established as well.
 (Today, the elementary school and the high school still exist at a different location, and are now called the Hunter College Campus Schools.)

 During Thomas Hunter's tenure as president of the school, Hunter became known for its impartiality regarding race, religion, ethnicity, financial or political favoritism; its pursuit of higher education for women; its high entry requirements; and its rigorous academics.
 The first female professor at the school, Helen Gray Cone, was elected to the position in 1899.
 The college's student population quickly expanded, and the college subsequently moved uptown, in 1873, into a new red brick Gothic structure facing Park Avenue between 68th and 69th Streets.
 It was one of several public institutions built at the time on a Lenox Hill lot that had been set aside by the city for a park, before the creation of Central Park.
+After the park in Lenox Hill was canceled, the plots were leased to institutions like Hunter College.

-In 1888 the school was incorporated as a college, taking on the name Normal College of the City of New York, under the statutes of New York State, with the power to confer the degree of A.B.
+In 1888, the school was incorporated as a college under the statutes of New York State, taking on the name Normal College of the City of New York, with the power to confer Bachelor of Arts degrees.
 This led to the separation of the school into two "camps": the "Normals", who pursued a four-year course of study to become licensed teachers, and the "Academics", who sought non-teaching professions and the Bachelor of Arts degree.
 After 1902 when the "Normal" course of study was abolished, the "Academic" course became standard across the student body.